Building a Better Muskogee, OK

 “We have only 40,000 resident, but 22 parks in Muskogee, and they are really important for our quality of life and our neighborhoods, but also for economic development and tourism,” Thompson says.
 “The money was used for upgrades and restoration, splash pads, new playground equipment, including equipment for handicapped children, basketball courts, a new skate park and fitness equipment.
 And they are utilized so much more now that they are refurbished.”

 “It serves the whole city with after-school programs and more,” Thompson says.
 “They have a full gymnasium, and the programming itself is great – everything from athletics to art to volunteer service.
-They also get full meals while they are there – they come hungry and leave full.”
+They also get meals while they are there.
+For some, it may be their only opportunity for dinner.”

 EMS Radios, Scholarships and More